it-gssb/sycamore/README.md

 ## Access Token

 Reading data from the Sycamore API requires an access token.
-This can be created in the Sycamore UI at My Organizer -> My Access Tokens.
+This can be created in the Sycamore UI at My Organizer -> Utilities -> Applications -> Access Tokens

 ## Operation